Jags send Ramsey to Rams for two 1st-rounders

 As a result, the disgruntled cornerback is headed to the Los Angeles Rams.

-The move fills major holes in the secondary for a Rams team coming off an NFC title but losers of three straight games to fall to .500 on the season.
+The move fills major holes in the secondary for a Rams team that is coming off an NFC title but has lost three straight games to fall to .500 on the season.
+The Rams expect Ramsey to pass a physical and to be available to play Sunday against the Falcons in Atlanta.

 Los Angeles on Monday put starting cornerback Aqib Talib on injured reserve with a rib injury.
-On Tuesday, it agreed to trade Pro Bowl corner Marcus Peters to the Baltimore Ravens for linebacker Kenny Young and an undisclosed 2020 draft pick.
+Earlier Tuesday, the Rams traded Pro Bowl corner Marcus Peters to the Baltimore Ravens for linebacker Kenny Young and a fifth-round 2020 draft pick.

 The Rams' offer apparently was enough to change his mind.